Dia-git/Brainstation-DA/README.md

 2. PivotTable Analysis

-  - The pivot table shows that the data is a bit unbalanced in terms of count of distinctive age for each of the three groups, with the middle one (37 to 46) having more individuals (158) compared to  the other 2 (106 and 110).
+  - The pivot table shows that the data is a bit unbalanced in terms of count of distinct ages within each group, with the middle one (37 to 46) having more individuals (158) compared to  the other 2 (106 and 110).
   - The sleep duration is not very different for all groups on average, with a slight increase with the age increase.
 The same increase can be noticed for average quality of sleep but to a slightly higher degree.
   - Physical Activity levels are rather different with the older group (47- 59) being slightly more active on average.